Scifiler-sys/Training_Code_.NET_Ext_AWS/5-REST/BS_Poke/readme.md

-# Improvement of Poke app to have a battle system
+# P0 version of Poke app
-* To make rest api and frontend more interesting
-* Change DB architecture and BL for battle system
+* Have your own pokemon team!
+* You can battle randomize pokemon
+* You can teach your pokemona abilities!
+* These are all over exaggeration and the app is very simple.